-CAR 172.051 Coordination between Military and Air Traffic Service Authorities
+CAR 172.051 Coordination between Military Authorities and Air Traffic Service

-- (a) An ATS provider shall establish procedures to maintain close cooperation with military authorities responsible for activities that may affect flights of civil aircraft.
+- (a) The ATS provider shall establish procedures to maintain close cooperation with military authorities responsible for activities that may affect flights of civil aircraft.
 Coordination of activities potentially hazardous to civil aircraft shall be affected in accordance with CAR 172.053. - (b) The ATS provider procedures shall ensure that arrangements are made to permit information relevant to the safe and expeditious conduct of flights of civil aircraft to be promptly exchanged between air traffic service units and appropriate military units. - (c) The ATS provider procedures shall, either routinely or on request, in accordance with locally agreed procedures, provide appropriate military units with pertinent flight plan and other data concerning flights of civil aircraft.
-In order to eliminate or reduce the need for interceptions, the ATS provider shall designate any areas or routes where the requirements concerning flight plans, two-way communications and position reporting apply to all flights to ensure that all pertinent data is available in appropriate air traffic service units specifically for the purpose of facilitating identification of civil aircraft. - (d) The ATS provider shall establish special procedures with military authorities in order to ensure that: - (1) air traffic service units are notified if a military unit observes that an aircraft which is, or might be, a civil aircraft is approaching, or has entered, any area in which interception might become necessary; and - (2) all possible efforts are made to confirm the identity of the aircraft and to provide it with the navigational guidance necessary to avoid the need for interception.
+In order to eliminate or reduce the need for interceptions, the ATS provider shall designate any areas or routes where the requirements concerning flight plans, two-way communications and position reporting apply to all flights to ensure that all pertinent data is available in appropriate air traffic service units specifically for the purpose of facilitating identification of civil aircraft.